CHT2520-web-prog/javascript/README.md

 # Using Some JavaScript
 ## If you are using Codespaces
-- Open your existing codespace (The one we used in the first four weeks of the module) https://github.com/codespaces.
+- Open your existing codespace (The one we used in the early part of the module) https://github.com/codespaces.
 - In the terminal enter
 ```
 git clone https://github.com/CHT2520-web-prog/javascript